ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-07-28-More-than-LEGO.markdown

 ### It takes more time than you think

 While many after school activities are 1-2 hours/week, FIRST LEGO League does require a large time commitment if you want to complete more aspects of the Challenge.
 Remember that students have to learn to program before they can even solve a mission.
-On average, teams tend to spend 4-6 hours a week.
+On average, teams tend to spend 4 or more hours a week.
 Teams will tend to increase the number of hours closer to a competition date.

 ### It costs money